kavia-common/manga-and-anime-tracker-40880-41074/koma_corner_frontend/README.md

 - Catalog loads a single page (30 items) for trending or search.
 - Search uses a simple inline debounce (~300ms) in the TopBar and Home filter.
 - Explicit "Load more" button adds subsequent pages; no infinite scroll.
-- Basic client-side genre/status filters in a container on Home (no explicit popularity sort control; API provides trending/popularity ordering).
+- Basic client-side genre filter (with an "All" option) in a container on Home; Status filter removed (no explicit popularity sort control; API provides trending/popularity ordering).
 - GraphQL uses a simple in-memory cache without TTL.